619cip/claim-free-games-bot/README.md

 Automates finding daily free games on the Epic Games Store, adds them to the shopping cart, and prompts the final transaction to the user to complete on the Epic Games Store.

 ![image](https://github.com/619cip/Claim-Free-Games-Bot/assets/78285511/b7d8add1-b4c3-4ae9-9a7d-8ce1530afa37)

-You would still have to check out manually.
 ***
 ## Requirements
 - Windows OS
-- Gmail (preferably a spare one)
+- Gmail account (preferably a spare one)
-- Chrome browser
+- Chromium based browser
 ***
 ## Getting Started
 The first step to getting started is to download the zip file, **[cfgb-launcher-v1-3-9-24.zip](https://github.com/619cip/Claim-Free-Games-Grabber/releases/download/v1.0/cfgb-launcher-v1-3-9-24.zip)**